grafana/grafana/docs/sources/datasources/_index.md

 +++
-title = "Data Sources"
+title = "Data sources"
 type = "docs"
 aliases = ["/docs/grafana/latest/datasources/overview/"]
 [menu.docs]
-name = "Data Sources"
+name = "Data sources"
 identifier = "datasources"
 parent = "features"
-weight = 5
+weight = 50
 +++

-# Data Source Overview
+# Data sources

 Grafana supports many different storage backends for your time series data (data source).
 Each data source has a specific Query Editor that is customized for the features and capabilities that the particular data source exposes.